Frequently Asked Questions

 - Opening remarks by Executive Committee.

-- The charity that received the funds from the previous meeting will be asked to say a few words of thanks and tell the group how their donations were/will be used and what the impact their donations made on the organization.
+- The charity that received the funds from the previous giving circle will be asked to say a few words of thanks.
+They will tell the group how their donations were/will be used and what the impact their donations made on the organization.

 - An explanation of the charity selection and voting process is given.

-- The members who nominated those three (3) charities will each have five (5) minutes to present their charity to the group (no PowerPoint or collateral materials, please).
-A brief Q&A will follow each presenter.
+- The members, whose charities were picked at random from “the hat” at the previous giving circle, will each have five (5) minutes to present their charity to the group.
+A brief Q&A of up to five (5) minutes will follow each presenter.

 - Members will submit their anonymous ballot and the votes are tabulated.